tajinder400/home-operations/README.md

 | Ubiquiti | Unifi U7 Pro                 | Main access point for the house                                   |
 | Raspberry| Pi4                          | PiHole & Unbound dedicated device.
 Will probably decomission      |

-All nodes are connected to a dual-stack network, with private IPv4 and public IPv6.
 Kubernetes nodes are on their own VLAN which has access to the NAS.

 ## ☁️ Cloud Dependencies